-Page 39/46 EO GS File Format Standard PE-TN-ESA-GS-001 Date 18 April 2015 Issue 3 Rev 0
+Page 46/54 EO GS File Format Standard PE-TN-ESA-GS-001 Date 01 Nov 2023 Issue 3 Rev 0.1

-- name of original non-XML data file (if file had to be renamed to respect the standard) - reference of formal document(s) describing the data format and content - any other information needed to interpret and use the Data Block file(s) such as - a list of <Data_Block_Files> records whereby the following information is provided for each Data Block files, using the tag <List_of_Data_Block_Files> according to xml-10 and xml-11. - Each Data_Block_Files> records shall contain - The Data Block File_Name, including extension - The Data Block Format - \blacksquare The Data Block $Format_Version$, empty tag if not relevant - The Data Block Schema Reference: a reference to the XML schema reference (see [SCHEMA] for the recommended syntax) allowing to validate the file - \blacksquare The Data Block $Byte_Order$, empty tag if not relevant eg for standard/commercial binary Data Block Files
+- 1. for XML data blocks, this is redundant with the reference in the XML data block itself which is mandatory - 2. for non-XML data blocks (non-XML ASCII data blocks or user-defined binary data blocks), this is the only place to reference a validation schema - name of input files used, if any, to generate the file ٠ - other general contextual data for the file - name of original non-XML data file (if file had to be renamed to respect the standard) - reference of formal document(s) describing the data format and content - any other information needed to interpret and use the Data Block file(s) such as - 1. a list of <Data Block Files> records whereby the following information is provided for each Data Block files, using the tag - <List of Data Block Files> according to xml-10 and xml-11. - 2.
+Each Data_Block_Files> records shall contain - The Data Block File Name, including extension • - The Data Block Format . - The Data Block Format_Version , empty tag if not relevant - The Data Block Schema Reference : a reference to the XML schema reference (see [SCHEMA] for the recommended syntax) allowing to validate the file - The Data Block Byte_Order , empty tag if not relevant eg for standard/commercial binary Data Block Files